Prospective Families

 Montessori educators support children in choosing meaningful and challenging work that captures their interest.
 Presentations and repetition of lessons will guide the children to engagement, intrinsic motivation, sustained attention, and a sense of responsibility to oneself and others.
 We model ways for children to be respectful, orderly, and productive.

-In our Montessori classrooms, an extended period of “free choice” time called the “uninterrupted work period” recognizes and respects each child’s learning process.
-During the work period, every child has time to select and work through various tasks and responsibilities at their own pace, without interruption, in order to develop coordination, concentration and independence naturally.
+In our Montessori classrooms, children have an “uninterrupted work cycle” each morning when they receive new lessons, practice work to develop mastery, and observe other children.
+During the work cycle, every child has time to select and work through various tasks and responsibilities at their own pace, without interruption, in order to develop coordination, concentration and independence naturally.
+This structure recognizes and respects each child’s unique learning process.

 What Our Families Are Saying